 The concept of environments is taken from the DevOps domain where developers use different environments like staging, UAT, and production to release software updates.
 Similarly, Salto environments could match your existing business applications environments.
 An environment could be linked to a collection of supported business applications: Salesforce, NetSuite, Zendesk, Jira, Okta, etc.

-Environments allow you to fetch the configuration and metadata of its linked business applications, share the fetched configuration across the team, perform impact analysis searches, set-up notifications for configuration changes, audit changes and align an environment to another one.
+Environments allow you to fetch the configuration and metadata of its linked business applications, share the fetched configuration across the team, perform impact analysis searches, set-up notifications for configuration changes, document changes and align an environment to another one.

 📘 Free Tier accounts are limited to one environment.